nikkolahz/ROS-Study-Plan/README.md

 * Hydro <br/>

 Other compatibility details are available [here](https://www.ros.org/reps/rep-0003.html). <br/>
-### 2. Core concepts
-> We will be setting up environment for ROS in Ubuntu OS on a PC.

-#### 2.a.
-ROS PC Setup <br/>
+### 2. ROS PC Setup
-> It is advisable to have a running Ububtu OS on the PC rather than a virtual box due to some performance limitations.
+ It is advisable to have a running Ubuntu OS on the PC rather than a virtual box due to some performance limitations.
 This can be done by dual booting.
 However, some tutorials like that in ROS industrial has available virtual images (can be run in Oracle Virtualbox) which can be used for training.

   * Setup the sources.list and setting up the keys:
   ```
   sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main" > /etc/apt/sources.list.d/ros-latest.list'